ibm-cloud-docs/ContinuousDelivery/pipeline_working.md

 1. Select a repo or enter a repo URL.
 1. Click **Create**.
 The pipeline is created, configured, and displayed on the toolchain's Overview page.
  ![Pipeline card](images/cd_pipeline.png)
-1. If you created a pipeline in toolchain that contains a composite pipeline, the new pipeline is added to the composite pipeline.
+1. If you created a pipeline in a toolchain that contains a composite pipeline, the new pipeline is added to the composite pipeline.
 Modify the deployment plan to include deployment tasks for the new pipeline.
 See [Creating Delivery Pipeline tasks](/docs/services/ContinuousDelivery/pipeline_deployment_plan.html#tasks_pipelineCD){: new_window}.

 To create an [empty pipeline ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://console.bluemix.net/devops/pipelines/dashboard/create){: new_window} without any preconfigured stages: